 On the first day, campers will receive 5 camp t-shirts–one to wear each day which we will collect and wash after showers.
 Their Friday shirt they can wear home!

-Our packing system uses three bags, and has proven quite efficient:
+Our packing system uses three bags, and has proven quite efficient for children at camp.